 The proposed rule effectively changes the definition of CEHRT, altering the timeline for implementing new technology in order to provide flexibility in the Medicare and Medicaid EHR Incentive Programs.
 To correspond with this change, the rule also proposes to change the fiscal year and calendar year deadlines, making the first day of fiscal year 2015 (for eligible hospitals and CAHs) and calendar year 2015 (for EPs) the new required start dates for exclusive use of 2014 Edition certified Complete EHRs and EHR Modules to meet the CEHRT definition.

 Finally, the proposed rule allows providers in the Medicare EHR Incentive Program to report on clinical quality measures (CQMs), as required of all providers in the Stage 2 final rule, using different methods depending on the edition of CEHRT that they are using.
 The proposed rule alters what set of CQM reporting policies and requirements apply as well as the reporting period.
 The CQM reporting method for Medicaid EHR Incentive Program participating providers remains in each state's discretion, subject to prior approval by CMS.

 CMS will accept comments on the proposed rule until July, 21 2014.
-The proposed rule can be read in the Federal Register here.

 If you have any questions, please contact the Baker Donelson attorney with whom you regularly work, or any of the attorneys in the Firm's Health Law group.